wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-writing.md

 <code>
 ---.

-Skills Needed to Sustainably Excel as a Software Engineer

 It is my experience that the knowledge and skills you will need as a software engineer who is an individual technical contributor, can be categorised in these areas:

 * Personal Efficiency and Productivity